aj-stein-nist/xproc1-tutorial/exercise01/readme.md

 A discussion on implementation strategy and choices in view of (possible) process requirements is also left aside.

-### Process 'Green': XSLT producing JSON
+#### Process 'Green': XSLT producing JSON

 An XSLT file is available as [green.xsl](green.xsl).
 It is XSLT 3.0, as needed to use the function to produce JSON syntax.

 Like `blue.xsl`, the XSLT has explanatory comments, but please ask.

-## Solution 1, phase 3: XProc 1.0 combining phases 1 and 2
+### Solution 1: XProc 1.0 combining phases 1 and 2

+Combining blue and green into one runtime, using `p:document` to read XML and `p:store` to save results.
+Glorified batch processor.

-## Solution 2: Using ports instead of hard-coded end points
+### Solution 2: Using ports instead of hard-coded end points

+Using `p:input` and `p:output` to define ports.

-## Solution 3: Combining the phases in sequence instead of in parallel
+### Solution 3: Combining the phases in sequence instead of in parallel

+Neater and probably more efficient.

-## Solution 4: A non-XProc Solution (XSLT 3.0)
+### Solution 4: A non-XProc approach

+XSLT 3.0 has everything we need to do this without XProc.

-## Solution 5: An all-XProc Solution
+### Solution 5: An all-XProc approach

 XSLT can be embedded in XProc, and 'blue' can be replaced with XProc steps other than `p:xslt`.
-So we can make standalone XProc.
+So we can make standalone XProc with no external XSLTs or other dependencies.

+### Solution 6: XProc 3.0

+XProc 3.0 offers more compact syntax.

+Embedded XSLT works well in this scenario.

+Also it would be interesting to see multiple XProcs (for reuse), as for example the JSON conversion could make a discrete step.